How to Short Stocks?

 Similarly, a put option gives you the right but not the obligation to sell an asset at the strike price by the expiration date.
 Buying put options would benefit you from a falling price; similarly, selling a call option would allow you to benefit from a falling price.

 A synthetic short position can be made by buying at the money put and selling at the money call option.
 An option with a strike price very close to the current market price of the underlying asset (security) is called at the money (ATM).
+Before using synthetic shorts the costs of trading and exercising options at their broker are reasonable.

 REDEFINE YOUR